 Let’s take a more detailed look at the some of the areas of life in which clutter can manifest:

 Your stuff is everything in your environment: where you live, where you work, where you store stuff, your car.
 All the places stuff piles up.
 Here’s a weekly practice to begin now: The Decluttering Hour.
 You’ll need three boxes.
 Label one Donate.
 The second one Trash.
 The third Give to a Friend.
 Set a timer for an hour and pick a section of a room.
 Most of my clients like to begin in the kitchen or bathroom, I guess because they’re easiest (food stuffs, tools, toiletries are all easier to evaluate, it seems, than mementos, artwork, furniture and clothing).

 Here’s what you do.
 Pick up everything, one thing at a time, and ask yourself: Do I use this?
 Have I used it in the past year?
 Will I use it again in the next three months?
 Do I love it?
 Does it have meaning for me?
 If the answer is No, pick a box and let it go.
-Fly Lady advises that you sing “Please release me, let me go…” from the item’s point of view.
+I’ve heard that some people sing “Please release me, let me go…” from the item’s point of view.
 Repeat the Decluttering Hour once a week until you are complete with all the spaces in your life.
 Take a month off, then repeat.
 Clutter repopulates quickly!

 As you review everything, keep an eye on what’s not working, needs repair, needs maintenance.
 As you’re decluttering your closet, in addition to releasing what no longer fits or makes you happy to wear, you’re also going to notice what needs a button sewn on, a hem repaired.
 Do it.
 Don’t put anything back in its place until it’s in working order.